nippur72/Saltarelle.AngularJS/README.md

 app.Factory<ItemsFactory>();
 ```

 once the factory is registered, it can be used in any angular function by refering its name ("Items").
-For example you can define a controller:

 # Defining a filter